Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 - **Learning Objective 1 (LO1):** Describe the basic principles of file management.
 - **Learning Objective 2 (LO2):** Set up a file structure for data files.
 - **Learning Objective 3 (LO3):** Identify and distinguish between open and closed file formats.
-- **Learning Objective 4 (LO4):** Explain the benefits and disadvantages of Open and closed file formats and.
+- **Learning Objective 4 (LO4):** Explain the benefits and disadvantages of Open and closed file formats.
 - **Learning Objective 5 (LO5):** Explain the concept of obsolescence and identify factors that can contribute to obsolescence and how to mitigate them.